skagra/gasteroids/docs/building-and-tools.md

 # Building and Tools

+This page describes both what's needed to further develop Asteroids as well as how to create a distribution.

 # Tooling

-The following tooling was used to develop Asteroids:
+The following software was used to develop Asteroids:

-* [Godot](https://godotengine.org/) - The Godot game engine, version 4.3
+* [Godot](https://godotengine.org/) - The Godot game engine, version 4.3.
 * [VSCode](https://code.visualstudio.com/) - Code editor/IDE.
 * [C#/.Net](https://dotnet.microsoft.com/en-us/languages/csharp) - The development language and framework.
 * [rcedit](https://github.com/electron/rcedit) - Used by Godot to edit Windows exe resources as part of the export process.